-Our MISSION is to make disciples of Jesus Christ for the transformation of the world.
+Make disciples of Jesus Christ for the transformation of the world.

-Our VISION is to Live for God, Love our Neighbor and Grow in Christ.
+Live for God, Love our Neighbor and Grow in Christ.

 When you walk through the doors of a church, you should feel at home and in a place where it is easy to connect with others, even if it is for the first or thousandth time.
 It is our intent to create a place where you can walk in and feels immediately like a home away from home.
 Acceptance is steadfast, and we are a place where the people you encounter are more like family or a best friend.